souzomain/Shaco/README.md

 # Shaco

-Shaco is a minimal C linux agent for havoc.
+Shaco is a minimal C linux agent for https://github.com/HavocFramework/Havoc.
 Shaco communicate with http to the server using hardcoded socket

 # Commands